thyarles/pdf-outliner/README.md

 # PDF Outliner

-This microsservice is aimed to convert any PDF that have text to the outline form.
+This microservice is aimed to convert any PDF that have text to the outline form.

-## Arquitecture
+## Architecture

 ![image](https://user-images.githubusercontent.com/1340046/195879934-f9ca1045-ed27-4092-947a-d5b85fcdc69e.png)